INTERSTAT/Statistics-Contextualized/pilots/Deliverable/README.md

 Computing Management and Optimization
 Tasks can be managed and executed either physically or virtually, to balance the resources for data processing.
 While physical elaboration is quicker but static, the virtualization is more dynamic but more complex.
 One example is the conversion of the Geo coordinates in Administrative Units (LAU).
-If Virtualization is chosen, GEO SparQL queries can be integrated into the Ontological framework, and the corresponding LAU can be derived virtually, but this is rather heavy on the reasoner because it must be calculated on the fly at each query.
-So, one can just statically convert the coordinates through a dedicated service and create a materialized new variable to store LAU and then virtualize it without the need to reference GEO SparQL.
+If Virtualization is chosen, GEO SPARQL queries can be integrated into the Ontological framework, and the corresponding LAU can be derived virtually, but this is rather heavy on the reasoner because it must be calculated on the fly at each query.
+So, one can just statically convert the coordinates through a dedicated service and create a materialized new variable to store LAU and then virtualize it without the need to reference GEO SPARQL.
 The main differences between the two approaches concern the different tools used for data harmonization and the methodology applied to obtain and convert integrated data in rdf format.
 More in detail, in the first approach ETL procedures have been developed in Python, while in the second approach in SqL.
 In relation to data integration through ontologies, the first approach generates RDF triples from a CSV dataset through Python procedures, while the second approach uses relational DB and Monolith.
+In addition, while the first approach uses metaontologies (e. g.: SKOS, Data Cube vocabulary), the second approach is based on domain ontologies and then links the concepts of the domain ontology to metaontologies concepts.

 ### Client applications